SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

           - The data part of the message can not be parsed, i.e. the JSON-data is no valid JSON.

         * - NotImplemented
-          - A (not yet) implemented action or combination of action and specifer was requested.
+          - A (not yet) implemented action or combination of action and specifier was requested.
             This should not be used in productive setups, but is very helpful during development.

         * - HardwareError